Work Based and Integrative Studies (WBIS)

 Typically, it allows participants to negotiate their own pathway of learning related to their area(s) of working practice, and to choose a relevant award title.

 Some students on WBIS undertake a programme that has been in large part negotiated in advance with their employer.
-These are cohort negotiated programmes such as the WBIS ‘Foundation Degree in Government' (FDiG) Civil Service programme, or the WBIS Postgraduate Diploma in Management Studies taught to employees of Liverpool City Council.
+These are cohort negotiated programmes such as the WBIS ‘Foundation Degree in Government' (FDiG) Civil Service programme.

 What qualifications are on offer?